Davaiz76/tech2xl/README.md

 - Subslot: where in main slot is the module
 - Description: of the module
 - Part number: of the module
+- Version of the module
 - Serial number: of the module

+Evolution from tech2xl :

+  - Add a new false positive in "show platform" section of "show tech" for the hostname (Cisco 9200/9300)
+  - Add a new type of interface AppGigabitEthernet (Cisco 9200/9300)
+  - Add the last the restart date, the uptime,  the Motherboard Serial Number, the IOS Software, the Mother ID of the switch
+  - Add the last reset counter time, reliability, Txload, Rxload of each interface
+  - Add the version of the sfp module